-Ethos is the property that determines our moral conduct.

 63. Therefore, the explanatory part of virtue is exemplified, in the immensity of its value.

-64. Truly, it is this value that we appreciate in its presumption.
+64. Truly, it is this specific value that we appreciate in its reliable presumption and construe.

 65. There is no incredulity in our virtuous strife to seek the absolute betterment of the soul.